Chain-of-Insight/coi-blog/posts/nov19_2019/post.md

 # Prediction markets are coming to Cheeze Wizards!

-During the final phase of the Cheeze Wizards tournament, COI will be releasing prediction markets on Augur.
-These markets allow you to place bets of ETH on outcomes of the next dueling window!
+COI will soon be releasing Cheeze Wizards prediction markets on Augur!
+These markets will allow you to bet ETH on outcomes of dueling and mold events in the tournament.
 For example, you'll be able to bet on whether the power of a specific wizard will increase or if they'll be molded!

 ## "Okay, but what's Augur?"